antfu/talks/2025-10-09/src/slides.md

 </div>

 <!--
-If you think about the UI we just talked about, you will find that you might often need them, or they could be a bit too advanced to our daily development.
+If you think about the UI we just talked about, you'll find that you might not often need them, or they could be a bit too advanced for our daily development.

-[click] This is actually totally make sense, because Vite is a framework-agnostic tool.
-Agnostic means that we don't know about the framework you use, we shouldn't know.
-This gives Vite great flexibility and extensibility to be the infrastructure of modern framework, but also made Vite hard to present the interesting information that are more closer to the actual Vite users, like the app we are building, or the state of the framework we are using etc.
+[click] This actually makes total sense, because Vite is a framework-agnostic tool.
+Agnostic means that we don't know about the framework you use, and we shouldn't know.
+This gives Vite great flexibility and extensibility to be the infrastructure of modern frameworks, but it also makes it hard for Vite to present interesting information that's closer to actual Vite users, like the app we're building, or the state of the framework we're using, etc.

-[click] If you look at the graph on the right, imagine each circle represents a specific framework or intergrations.
-Being agnostic means that Vite DevTools can only be the [click] common divisor among all the frameworks, which is not quite limited to always useful to the majority of the users.
+[click] If you look at the graph on the right, imagine each circle represents a specific framework or integration.
+Being agnostic means that Vite DevTools can only be the [click] common divisor among all frameworks, which is quite limited and not always useful to the majority of users.

-[click] That's why the next thing we are going to talk about is, Extensibility.
-In order to bring intersting, framework specific information to the users, we have to provide the capability for frameworks to do so.
+[click] That's why the next thing we're going to talk about is Extensibility.
+In order to bring interesting, framework-specific information to users, we have to provide the capability for frameworks to do so.
 -->

 ---